Is Buying A Used Toyota Prius Worth it?

 Is buying a Used Toyota Prius a good idea?

 First of all, you should know that there are a ton of used Toyota Prius models in circulation, proving tons of options.
-However, the Toyota Prius holds its value well with the lowest depreciation value out of all green cars.
+However, the Toyota Prius holds its value well, with the lowest depreciation value out of all green cars.

-This means that you might not find the best bargain on a used Toyota Prius, but it’s also less of a risky investment.
+This means that you might not find the best bargain on a used Prius, but it’s also less of a risky investment.
 If you discover that the Prius isn’t for you, then it should be easy to flip to get your money back.

-Used Toyota Prius buying tips
+Used Prius model buying tips

 Before signing for your new to you Toyota Prius, give it a lengthy test drive to see if you like how a hybrid vehicle feels.
 Some people are thrown off by how quiet the motor is and the disconnect between the engine speed and road speed.

 Then consider the battery warranty.
 You’ll need to know this information according to your home state.
-The Prius battery warranty could be for eighth years or the first 100k miles, or in California, it’s 10 years or the first 150k miles.
+The Prius battery warranty could be for eight years or the first 100k miles, or in California, it’s 10 years or the first 150k miles.

 The warranty protects you against a failing battery pack, which could cost between $2,500 to $3,000 to replace.
 But it doesn’t protect against the slow decline of power, so your Prius may use more gas as the battery stores less power.